LUDzik77/PersonaFollowerz/README.md

 * JkmMikke
 or any other.
 It is not case sensitive.

-Twitter_tools can reused in convinient way in your other programmes.
+Twitter_tools can be reused in convinient way in your other programmes.

 ![GitHub Logo](screenshot_of_software_.png)